Ezra Reads the Law

 The city where God had put His name became a smoldering ruin, and silence reigned where a community of believers had once lifted their voices in worship.
 The temple that had once been filled with the cloud of God’s presence was completely destroyed.

-But God had not forgotten His promise to His people, and after seventy years the Babylonian empire gave way to the rising empire of the Medes and Persians.
-A new king, Cyrus, gave the decree that any Jewish exiles who wished to return to Jerusalem and rebuild the temple were free to do so.
+But the Babylonian empire gave way to the rising empire of the Medes and Persians, and a new king, Cyrus, gave the decree that any Jewish exiles who wished to return to Jerusalem and rebuild the temple were free to do so.
 About fifty thousand people responded to the challenge (Ezra 2:64–67).